Resilient and Sustainable Cities: From Ecoconstruction to Smart Cities

 Authors are invited to submit their original research contributions to The first International Congress « Resilient and Sustainable Cities: From Ecoconstruction to Smart Cities » :

-Guidelines for Authors
+- Guidelines for Authors:

-All submissions must be prepared in English and formatted according to the provided templates.
+All submissions must be prepared in English and formatted according to the provided templates. - Abstracts should be formatted according to the template provided below.

-Templates for Short Papers are available for download under the “Publication Opportunities” section.
+Templates for Short Papers are available for download under the “Publication Opportunities” section. - Each paper will be peer-reviewed by at least two independent reviewers.

-All manuscripts will be checked for plagiarism.
+- All manuscripts will be checked for plagiarism.

-Accepted papers must be presented at the congress (oral or poster presentation).
+- Accepted papers must be presented at the congress (oral or poster presentation).

-At least one author of each accepted paper must register and present the work.
+- At least one author of each accepted paper must register and present the work.

-Selected high-quality papers will be invited for publication in special issues or conference proceedings journal
+- Selected high-quality papers will be invited for publication in special issues or conference proceedings journal.

 Submission Form